kiflsh/ISRIC-Soilgrids/markdown/wcs_from_R.md

 # Access WCS with R
 This tutorial will show how to access SoilGrids using Web Coverage Services and the R software.
 This tutorial will use the `rgdal` and `gdalUtils` packages.

+This tutorial works with a gdal version of 2.3.x or newer.

 ## Load libraries

 ```R